jjotta158/hour_of_word/README.md

-# hour_of_word
+# Improve Your image
-This is a project to show the hour in a select country or city
+this is a project that improve your little image to you have more details on your old pictures